joshberl/jukebox-player/README.md

 README for COMP20 semester group project for group 7: Josh Berl, David McConnell, Julie Sanduski, Rex Umezuruike

-• Project Title
+Project title –

-• Problem Statement:
-Different types of crowds like different types of music.
+Problem statement – Different types of crowds like different types of music.
 One DJ cannot typically appeal to all types of crowds.
 A DJ can never just guess what most people at that specific party would be interested in listening to.

-• How do you solve the problem

-• List of features that will be implemented

-• What data will the prototype be using and collecting

-• Any algorithms or special techniques that will be necessary

-• Electronic mockups of what will be developed using wireframes
+Solve the problem – This DJ App will finally create a link from our DJ to our crowd of people by allowing people to add songs to the queue to be played.

+Implementation – We will use a Spotify API for playing the songs, and MusixMatch API for displaying lyrics and an Echonest API for information about songs

+Pick 5: (1) Geolocation
+(2) Front-end framework (Boostrap)
+(3) Push notifications (upvote
+(4) Client-side storage (keeps track of what was listened to) (5) Reporting with charts and graphs

+Will be collecting songs that will be put onto a queue, upvotes and downvotes (value of these votes are relative to size of party)

+Algorithms: List (Dynamic Array), Upvoting/Downvoting Algorithm